ThreeMammals/Ocelot/docs/features/routing.rst

         }
     }

 In this example Ocelot will use the value from the {unitId} in the upstream path template and add it to the downstream request as a query string parameter called unitId!
+Please note query string params cannot be used in the UpstreamPathTemplate to match a ReRoute.